Choosing the Right Fabric for Your Custom Plush Toy: The Ultimate Canadian Guide

 • Best applications: Baby toys, promotional giveaways, school mascots

-I've seen sports teams use minky for thousands of mascot plushies, and the feedback is consistently positive.
+At Gumtoo we’ve worked with numerous sports teams that use minky super soft fabric for thousands of mascot plushies, and the feedback is consistently positive.
 It's like the reliable friend in your fabric arsenal—always there when you need it, never letting you down.

 Now we're talking luxury.
 Faux rabbit fur for stuffed animals is what separates the good plush toys from the "holy-cow-this-feels-amazing" ones.
 If minky is your reliable Honda, artificial rabbit fur is your BMW.